BCS4103-MAY-AUGUST-2024/SHOPEASE-PROJECT-GROUP-L/README.md

-SHOPEASE PROJECT
+<h1 align="center" id="title">SHOPEASE PROJECT</h1>

-For this project we obtained a sales and ecommerce dataset to be used for the project.
+<p id="description">For this project we obtained aN ecommerce dataset to be used for the project.
 We fed the data into 5 tables using psql.
-We then created routes for all the tables and implemented GET(retrieve), PUT(update), POST(add) and DELETE for each route.
-We then used swagger to create API documentation for all the endpoints.
+We then created routes for all the tables and implemented CRUDE for each route.
+We then used swagger to create API documentation for all the endpoints.</p>

-Acknowledgements
-I would like to Acknowledge all the people that helped to see this project to its completion for their dedication.

-Tech Stack
-Client: Swagger

-Server: Node, Express, Postgresql,
+<h2>💻 Built with</h2>

+Technologies used in the project:

+*   NodeJs
+*   SwaggerJs
+*   Postgresql
+*   ExpressJs